 Through the early years that we have records, it seems that the Newman family followed the custom of the gentry in those days by making the priesthood a popular choice of career especially for younger sons in the days when primogeniture was the custom.
-Newmans were vicars in several of the small towns and villages in the Somerset, Dorset, Wiltshire border areas from as early as 1405 when John Newman (brother of Robert Newman of St. Thomas's, Salisbury), is recorded as having been Rector of Fifehead, to as late as the 1950s when Rowey Newman (whom I remember well) was vicar of Hawkridge and Withypool.
+Newmans were vicars in several of the small towns and villages in the Somerset, Dorset, Wiltshire border areas from as early as 1405 when John Newman (brother of Robert Newman of St. Thomas's, Salisbury), is recorded as having been Rector of Fifehead, to as late as the 1950s when Rowie Newman (whom I remember well) was vicar of Hawkridge and Withypool.

 With no estates or fortune to support him, Francis Holles Newman's great-great-grandson Edwin Newman (my great-great-grandfather) took the family into business and the professions by establishing a firm of solicitors in Yeovil, (Somerset) in the mid 1800s.
 He chose as his partner my other great great-grandfather Francis Paynter whose grandson James took over the firm after Edwin's death.
 I suspect that some of Edwin's many sons may also have worked for the firm; certainly my grandfather Walter Ernest Newman did so, as described elsewhere in these pages in an interesting story which takes us far from Somerset to the wilds of Northumberland!

-Edwin's sixth son, Walter, was the first of the family to join the army, and from all accounts enjoyed a successful career in which he rose to the rank of Major General and travelled to many parts of the world.
-His "portable" mahogany dining table which travelled with him is still in the family.
-In later life it seems he gambled away what money he had, playing whist at his club.
-His son Edwin Montague Browne Newman followed his father into the army but with less good fortune, losing his life at the age of 24 when he was killed in battle in the Sudan in 1885.
+Walter's son Edwin Montague Browne Newman followed his father into the army but with less good fortune, losing his life at the age of 24 when he was killed in battle in the Sudan in 1885.
 My father, Harold Ernest Montague Newman, was the only other member of the family to follow a military career, which introduced him to India in the 1920s and 30s, and to Burma and later Germany during World War 2.

 As explained on a separate "dedication" page, I have dedicated this web-site to my father Harold Ernest Montague Newman, who at present has no other headstone to be remembered by.